r3r4um-code/maurerit.github.io/content/post/2025/05/building-a-java-application-into-native.md

 I ran across some documentation for this on GraalVM's [site](https://www.graalvm.org/jdk21/reference-manual/native-image/dynamic-features/Reflection/).
 Apparently, GraalVM doesn't understand reflection, so it provides a way to map how objects interact with other objects through reflection—I think that's right—and the community has built a ton of configurations for a ton of libraries, it seems, and Spring Boot or GraalVM integrates those configs into the build.
 Except for that Glassfish JAXB implementation, it seems.
 Damn, I was so close.
 But I'm tired, and I really don't need native images anyway.
 While it would be nice, memory is cheap, and this thing runs with 412M of actual memory on the host.
 In the Docker image I provide, the heap is set as low as 96M, so this app is pretty slim for a Java/Spring-Web/Hibernate/JAXB/EhCache/Spring-Retry/Spring-Scheduling stack.

+See all I did to get to where I got, maybe you'll be able to use it.
+The commit is here: [mvn -Pnative clean native:compile](https://github.com/maurerit/vs-industry-backend/commit/80346d07bddbe90f7411298db08b2e4bd9d015b3)

 Now, through my searches, I've found a different optimization I want to do.
 Stay tuned.